 - The child’s wishes, depending on their age

-North Carolina courts presume that a fit parent acts in the best interest of the child.
-When it comes to grandparent visitation, like custody, the parent has the first say in who has access to children.
-This presumption remains unless they’ve waived their parental rights, as in the situations above.
-If the custody challenge is ongoing, the court can give grandparent visitation rights if three standards are met:
+Just as with custody, North Carolina courts presume that a fit parent will act in the best interest of their child.
+So, when it comes to grandparent visitation, a surviving parent with intact parental rights has the first say in who has access to their children.

-- The court decides that visitation is in the child’s best interest
+- The court decides that grandparent visitation is in the child’s best interest

-- The grandparent has to show that the parent’s decision against visitation is against the child’ best interest
+- The grandparent can show that a parent’s decision against visitation is against the child’s best interest

 - Visitation doesn’t get in the way of the parent’s relationships with their child

 Contact Myers Law Firm if You Need Help With Child Custody in Charlotte, North Carolina